Note: Jasper is the rebranded name of Jarvis.ai

 I know, you probably won’t need something like this often… but I think it’s a good place to start — as it shows off some of the power under the hood.

-Let’s say you’re trying to crafting an interesting acronym for your brand — Jarvis can help.
+Let’s say you’re trying to crafting an interesting acronym for your brand — Jasper can help.

 Let’s also say we have the first three words in our acronym, but are stumped for what to use in the last word that would spell out FAST.

-We need a word that starts with a T. Lets ask Jarvis, he can hook us up.
+We need a word that starts with a T. Let's ask Jasper, he can hook us up.